 2) Implementing

-Vehicle user groups will produce signage which will be displayed on the route.
+Vehicle user groups will produce signage based on the national format promoted by LARA which will be displayed on the route and hosted on websites.
+On the priority routes, the NPA will erect and maintain signage.

 3) Monitoring